FESTIVAL VISION: “The cultural dialogue in all its aspects with emphasis on diversity is our main ambition to create solidarity in society.”

 12. DISPATCH AND SHIPPING OF SCREENING COPIES

-An ONLINE SERVER will be provided, to easily uploading your film on Festival Computer.
+An ONLINE SERVER will be provided, to easily upload your film on Festival Computer.

 Please note: Preview copies will not be returned, but stored in the Linz International Short Film Festival archive.